rjpbonnal/bioruby-gem/doc/integration-testing.md

 # Integration testing

 Continuous integration testing is very useful for biogems/plugins.
 The Ruby community has come up with [travis-ci](http://about.travis-ci.org/), which is integrated into github!
-Any time a gem is tagged for release, the automated testing on different platforms kicks in.
-A tested gem is displayed on github.
+Any time code is submitted to github, the automated testing on different platforms kicks in.

 Here we set out to set up travis-ci with a biogem.
 I chose my bio-gff3 gem for integrated testing.